-We adopt a general model representing a large ISP backbone network with a set $\mathcal{N}$ of N nodes (e.g., routers).
-The network traffic consists of a set $\mathcal{F}$ of F origin-destination flows.
+We adopt a general model representing a large ISP core network with a set N of N nodes (e.g., IP/MPLS routers).
+The network traffic consists of a set $\mathcal{F}$ of F origindestination flows.
 With traditional IP routing protocols, like OSPF, each flow f follows the shortest path to the destination.
-We denote with $\mathcal{N}f \subseteq \mathcal{N}$ the set containing the nodes along this path.
-The ISP may decide to upgrade some of the nodes to SDN, and makes these decisions along a time interval of $t = 1, \ldots, T$ time periods, $t \in \mathcal{T}$ .
+With more advanced protocols, like MPLS, flow f can follow a different (non-shortest) path based on some source-destination bandwidth declaration mechanism.
+In any case, we denote by $\mathcal{N}f \subseteq \mathcal{N}$ the set containing the nodes along this initial path for flow f.
+The ISP may decide to upgrade some of the nodes to SDN, and makes these decisions along a time interval of $t = 1, \dots, T$ time periods, $t \in \mathcal{T}$ .
 Typically, such decisions are made in an annual or semi-annual fashion, and by accommodating the lifetime of this type of equipment (3-5 years).
-Thus, a usual value can be T = 5 or 10 time periods.
+Thus, a usual value can be T=5 or 10 time periods.
 An example of incremental SDN upgrades is depicted in Figure 2.

-Moreover, the global Internet traffic increases with time, having an expected annual growth rate of 22 percent from 2015 to 2020 [14].
-To capture these dynamics, we denote with $\lambda{tf}$ (bps) the average rate of flow f at period t, where $\lambda{tf} \geq \lambda{t'f}, \forall t > t'$ .
+Moreover, the global Internet traffic increases with time, having an expected annual growth rate of 22 percent from 2015 to 2020 [16].
+To capture these dynamics, we denote with $\lambda{t,f}$ (bps) the average rate of flow f at period t, where $\lambda{tf} \geq \lambda{t'f}, \forall t > t'$ .
 Although traffic variations may appear also within the same period, it is expected that in backbone networks with high aggregation of flows the traffic will not to be very volatile.
-Upgrading a node to SDN requires capital expenditures, e.g., for buying a new SDN-enabled device, installation costs, etc. These costs typically differ across nodes.
-For example, upgrades to edge nodes are typically less expensive than core network nodes, while it is definitely more costefficient to upgrade a node at the end of its lifetime (rather than a newly installed one).
+The network topology might dynamically change as well.
+However, it is expected that the topology of the backbone of a network is less likely to change within a few years, e.g., up to five years.
+Upgrading a node to SDN requires capital expenditures, e.g., for buying a new SDNenabled device, installation costs, etc. These costs typically differ across nodes.
+For example, upgrades to edge nodes are typically less expensive than core network nodes, while it is definitely more cost-efficient to upgrade a node at the end of its lifetime (rather than a newly installed one).
 Besides, the costs are likely to drop over time as the SDN technology matures.
-We denote with $b{tn}$ (in USD) the cost for upgrading node n at period t, where it may be $b{tn} \neq b{tn'}$ , $n \neq n'$ , and $b{tn} \leq b{t'n}$ , $t \geq t'$ .
+We denote with $b{tn}$ (in USD) the cost for upgrading node n at period t, where it may be $b{tn} \neq b{tn'}$ , $n \neq n'$ , and $b{tn} \leq b{t'n}, t \geq t'$ .